 The vehicle itself also may be at fault because of worn tires or brakes, steering issues, bad repairs, and manufacturing defects.
 The massive weight and size makes big-rigs difficult to handle and stop.

 Accidents involving big-rigs can be catastrophic and fatal, and property damage to vehicles they hit can be extensive.
 Delray Beach semi-truck crash lawyers are here to help.

-In Florida, truck accidents are adjudicated using the state’s comparative negligence standard.
+In Florida, truck accidents are adjudicated using the state’s modified comparative negligence standard.
 Negligence is legally defined as not using prudent care toward others or committing an act that such a person would not do.
 Personal injury cases must have this negligence basis.

 A Delray Beach attorney could help an injured party establish negligence following a serious accident with a truck.
 To prove negligence a lawyer must demonstrate:

 - Duty of care: Everyone has a legal obligation to act with reasonable care not to cause harm or property damage to someone else.

 - Breach: Committing an act that violates duty of care or failing to properly act.